Ancient technology: Persian Empire

-The Qanat, a water management system used for irrigation, originated in Iran before the Achaemenid period of Persia.
-The oldest and largest known qanat is in the Iranian city of Gonabad which, after 2,700 years, still provides drinking and agricultural water to nearly 40,000 people.
+The qanat, a water management system used for irrigation, originated in Iran before the Achaemenid period of Persia.
+The oldest and largest known qanat is in the Iranian city of Gonabad; after 2,700 years, it still provides drinking and agricultural water to nearly 40,000 people.
+It was designed to carry water from underground sources to desert areas for agricultural and population growth.
+The places where water is gathered are surrounded by zones to guarantee that its value is recognized and that they continue to function.
+To guarantee that the qanat system can run smoothly for a very long time, the farmlands that depend on this water are also conserved.

+The Yakhchāl is an ancient Persian refrigeration structure that was used to store ice and occasionally food in the hot summer months.
+The structure is composed of an extensive below-ground storage area with a large above-ground dome.
+It was kept cool throughout the summer by a system of windcatchers and qanats, and its structure was specially designed for optimal isolation.
+This was made possible by its thickness and distinct composition which made the walls impenetrable by water and heat resistant.

+These wind catchers also played a significant role in Persian ancient history.
+These ancient structures help control high speed winds to naturally cool buildings, which was needed to make the area habitable, as Yazd has a hot and dry climate.

+According to Chris Soelberg and Julie Rich, researchers in a university in Utah, wind catchers have been seen as far back as 3,300 years ago in Egypt, but they actually originated in Iran.

-The earliest evidence of water wheels and watermills date back to the ancient Near East in the 4th century BC, specifically in the Persian Empire before 350 BC, in the regions of Mesopotamia (Iraq) and Persia (Iran).
+The earliest evidence of water wheels and watermills in the ancient Near East dates back to the 4th century BC, specifically in the Persian Empire before 350 BC, in the regions of Mesopotamia (Iraq) and Persia (Iran).
 This pioneering use of water power constituted the first human-devised motive force not to rely on muscle power (besides the sail).

 In the 7th century AD, Persians in Afghanistan developed the first practical windmills.
 For later medieval technologies developed in Islamic Persia, see Inventions in medieval Islam and Arab Agricultural Revolution.